flojoy-ai/docs/docs/instruments-database/Network Analyzers/Keysight-N5232B/Keysight-N5232B.md

 ---
-title: Connecting to Keysight N5232B by Keysight in Python
+title: Connecting to Keysight (Agilent) N5232B by Keysight (Agilent) in Python
-sidebar_label: Keysight N5232B
+sidebar_label: Keysight (Agilent) N5232B
-description: The Keysight N5232B PNA-L series network analyzer is designed for S-parameter and simple nonlinear testing of passive components, amplifiers, and frequency converters.
+description: The Keysight (Agilent) N5232B PNA-L series network analyzer is designed for S-parameter and simple nonlinear testing of passive components, amplifiers, and frequency converters.
 With the same core firmware as the PNA, the PNA-L offers the perfect balance of value and performance.
 The PNA-L provides efficiency and flexibility in both manufacturing and R&D applications, for industries ranging from mobile-telecomm and wireless-LAN component production to aerospace and defense.
 keywords: [network analyzers, Keysight, QCodes]
 slug: /instruments-database/network-analyzers/keysight/keysight-n5232b
 image: https://res.cloudinary.com/dhopxs1y3/image/upload/w_600,q_auto,f_auto/e_bgremoval/v1692395598/Instruments/Network%20Analyzers/Keysight-N5232B/file.jpg